-The following two properties of justification constraints will play a central role in the our analysis.
+The following two properties of justification constraints will play a central role in our analysis.

-A set of constraints is called one-sided if either \mathcal{A} or \mathcal{R} is empty, i.e. if either the rejection of the decision is always consistent, or its acceptance is always consistent.
-One-sidedness is clearly restrictive but arguably quite natural in a number of applications.
+Definition (One-Sidedness).
+A set of justification constraints $(\mathcal{A}, \mathcal{R})$ is called one-sided if either \mathcal{A} or \mathcal{R} is empty, i.e. if either the rejection of the decision is always consistent, or its acceptance is always consistent.

+One-sidedness is clearly restrictive but applicable in a number of contexts.
 Natural examples arise under the partial consensus interpretation above.
 Specifically, consider again a hiring decision at an academic department.
 The members of the hiring committee may agree on certain necessary criteria that a prospective candidate would have to satisfy, say teaching experience and decent research.
 This would lead to a non-empty rejection region.
 At the same time, the hiring committee may find it difficult to agree on sets of criteria that are jointly sufficient for a positive hiring decision.
 For instance, the committee members may come from different areas with different performance standards, etc. In this case, the acceptance region, i.e. the intersection of the individual acceptance regions, could well be empty.
+Another example of one-sided justification constraints is the case of the subjunctive implication.
+A set of justification constraints